 around 50 lbs.

-The second day out I was fortunate to hook and catch this huge 130 lb. female.
+The second day out I was fortunate to hook and land this huge 130 lb. female.
 My guides, Tino and Jerry were thrilled to have a fish over 100 lbs. "in the books".
 I mention the guides because they are a vital link to a catch like this!

 Although my partner, Chris Dodge, had "jumped" a number of tarpon, he was not been able to stay connected to a fish all week... ...that was about to change.